We all start out with best intentions but then LIFE gets in the way!

 “Covid changed things for me as I had all the kids at home doing home schooling so my exercise became less as I was sitting with them for most of the day,” she says.

-“I was stressed so I stated to eat even if I wasn’t hungry.
+“I was stressed so I started to eat even if I wasn’t hungry.
 I gave myself a good talk and realised I was slipping into old habits again.

 “I will only go off track for a few days before my body starts to feel tired this is my sign to eat healthy and exercise.”